SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

 Hello!
 I'm Sapana, an Applied Scientist at Amazon, specializing in reinforcement learning (RL).
 I focus on developing solutions for complex decision-making challenges in Generative AI systems.

 I received my doctorate from Texas A&M University (TAMU) working with [Dr. Dileep Kalathil](http://people.tamu.edu/~dileep.kalathil/).
-Here, I focussed on making Artificial Intelligent (AI) systems safe by including various notions of safety in online learning, RL, and reinforcement learning from human feedback (RLHF).
+At TAMU, I focussed on making Artificial Intelligent (AI) systems safe by including various notions of safety in online learning, RL, and reinforcement learning from human feedback (RLHF).
+Previously, I was a research fellow at MPI-SWS, Germany with [Dr. Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).
+I also did a MS (Research) at IIT Madras with [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Radha Krishna Ganti](http://www.ee.iitm.ac.in/~rganti/).

 <!---  I have worked on multiple algorithmic paradigms in RL ranging from generative adversarial imitation learning to meta-RL.
 More recently, I have pivoted towards fine-tuning Large Language Models (LLMs) using Reinforcement Learning from Human Feedback (RLHF).
 This pivot reflects my growing interest in the intersection of natural language processing and reinforcement learning.
 I have also built abstractive and extractive Q&A systems using retrieval augmented generation (RAG) and LLMs while doing an applied science internship at Amazon.